millawell/ocr-data/README.md

 * a framework to create and share your own ground truth OCR data sets if you don't own the copyright for the images used.

 ## How to get the ground truth OCR data set?
-The data set can be found in the `data` directory and consists of a [METS](http://www.loc.gov/standards/mets/) file for each of the PDFs that were used for transcription and a directory `data/page_transcriptions` that contains the transcriptions of the ground truth in [PAGE-XML](https://github.com/PRImA-Research-Lab/PAGE-XML) format.
+The data set can be found in the `data` directory and consists of a [METS](http://www.loc.gov/standards/mets/) file for each of the PDFs that were used for transcription and a directory `data/page_xml` that contains the transcriptions of the ground truth in [PAGE-XML](https://github.com/PRImA-Research-Lab/PAGE-XML) format.
+The data is published under a CC-BY license (`data/LICENSE`).

 The PDFs are not hosted here, but have to be retrieved from the respective institutions and can then be combined with the transcriptions found here.
 To compile the data set, please

 * download all PDFs listed in the `*.mets` files into the `data/pdf_renamed/` directory and rename them ${identifier}.pdf